Mahmoud Darwish

-Mahmoud Darwish (مَحمُود دَرْوِيْش; 13 March 1941 – 9 August 2008) was a Palestinian poet and author who was regarded as Palestine's national poet.
+Mahmoud Darwish (مَحمُود دَرْوِيْش; 13 March 1941 – 9 August 2008) was a Palestinian author and poet.
+He wrote the Palestinian Declaration of Independence, which formally established the State of Palestine in November 1988, and is widely regarded as the country's national poet.
+His poetry and other literature, for which he won numerous awards internationally, was published in Arabic, while he also spoke English, French, and Hebrew.

-In 1988 Darwish wrote the Palestinian Declaration of Independence, which was the formal declaration for the creation of a State of Palestine.
-Darwish won numerous awards for his works.
 In his poetic works, Darwish explored Palestine as a metaphor for the loss of Eden, birth and resurrection, and the anguish of dispossession and exile.
 He has been described as incarnating and reflecting "the tradition of the political poet in Islam, the man of action whose action is poetry."
-He also served as an editor for several literary magazines in Israel and the Palestinian territories.
-Darwish wrote in Arabic, and also spoke English, French, and Hebrew.
+He served as an editor for several literary magazines in both Israel and the Palestinian territories.